Symbiosis & Emergencies

 Conditions and restrictions

-- Portal will only release the tokens if it receives a request from Synthesis, which is located on BOBA BNB (S-chain).
+Portal will only release the tokens if it receives a request from Synthesis, which is located on the Host Chain.

 synthesis.revertSynthesizeRequest()